 In this section you will find the information you need to complete an application to our program, including prerequisites, required application materials, deadlines, and answers to the most frequently asked questions we receive from prospective students.
 All applicants to the Paul G. Allen School of Computer Science & Engineering Ph.D. program must submit their application using the University of Washington’s online Graduate School Application.
 The Graduate School maintains a central application platform for the University of Washington, which includes a main repository for GRE and TOEFL scores.
 If you have technical questions about the application, or problems that arise when using the application system, then The Graduate School would be your best point of contact.

-In response to current restrictions created by the COVID-19 health crisis, the Paul G. Allen School of Computer Science & Engineering will temporarily waive the Graduate Records Examination (GRE) requirement for both Professional Master's Program (PMP) and Ph.D. admissions during the 2020-21 academic year.
-For the Ph.D. program this means that reporting GRE scores will be optional for those applying to start in Autumn 2021.
+In response to current restrictions created by the COVID-19 health crisis, the Paul G. Allen School of Computer Science & Engineering will temporarily waive the Graduate Records Examination (GRE) requirement for Ph.D. applications submitted during the 2021-22 academic year.
+If GRE scores are submitted or self-reported to the University of Washington, the Paul G. Allen School will not have access to reviewing them in our admissions process.

 - GPA (3.0 minimum)